Powerlated/pandocs/content/Video_Display.md

 hidden by the text box.

-The interrupt is triggered when transitioning from "No conditions met" to "Any condition met", which can cause the interrupt to not fire.
+The interrupt is triggered when transitioning from "No conditions met" to "Any condition met", which can cause the interrupt to not fire at times.
 Example : the Mode 0 and LY=LYC interrupts are enabled ; since the
 latter triggers during Mode 2 (right after Mode 0), the interrupt will trigger for Mode 0 but fail to for LY=LYC.